akashmathur-2212/akashmathur-2212/README.md

 - Avid learner and really fascinated by Data Science/ML applications in Finance space.

 #### Professional Experience
 I have over 5 years of experience in the field of Data Analytics in the Banking and Finance domain.
 Currently, I work at **Bank of America** in the Strategy and Governance team within Global Valuation Group.
-My responsibility includes oversight of valuation framework, reporting, and data analytics.
+Key areas include Analytics, Model Development, and oversight of valuation framework.
 Final results are presented to regulators, auditors, and senior management.

 Earlier, I was associated with **Credit Suisse**’s Global Markets Client Strategy & Management team.
 My work involved in delivering client intelligence/analytics to senior management to measure progress against client strategic goals.